-2. By April and May a total of 405 land border crossing points were assessed.
-The number of assessed land border crossing points increased from 405 to 433 by August 2020, and decreased slightly in October, where 432 land border constitution assessed.
+^{2.} By April and May a total of 405 land border crossing points were assessed.
+In August, 433 land border crossing points were assessed, in October 432, and in November 534 land border crossing points were assessed.

-3. By April and May a total of 75 blue border crossing points were assessed.
-The number of assessed blue border crossing points increased from 75 to 79 by June 2020 and remained stable since.
+^{3.} By April and May a total of 75 blue border crossing points were assessed.
+In June, 79 blue border crossing points were assessed, and in November a total of 119 blue border crossing points assessed.